Australian Government Bureau of Meteorology

 Carnarvon 7 day forecast

 Today: Mostly sunny.
-Slight chance of a shower in the far NE during this afternoon and evening.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the far NE during this afternoon and evening.
-Winds S/SW 25 to 40 km/h.
-Daytime maximum temperatures 34 to 42.
+The chance of a thunderstorm inland during this afternoon and early evening.
+Winds S/SW 25 to 35 km/h.
+Daytime maximum temperatures 40 to 45.

 (km/h)26